Tide Sensors: Predicting the future

 Every six minutes, sensors like these collect a water level reading in sites around the city of Norfolk.

 The data collected by those sensors is straightforward: time stamp, water level at a tide gauge, location.

-"What makes it exciting is what we do with it," said Kyle Spencer, Deputy Resilience Officer for the city.
+"What makes it exciting is what we do with it," said Kyle Spencer, Chief Resilience Officer for the city.

 Spencer works in the Resilience Office, the city division responsible for strategies "to survive, adapt and grow in the face of stress and shocks and even transform when conditions require it."